MGMT 4020 Course Summary

 Final Exam Information

-For the most part this exam will be structured similarly to the last exam, except that it will include a short (~1 page) essay question.
-In addition to that there will be about 20 multiple choice questions, 2 out of 3 Identification questions, and 2 out of 3 Short Answer questions, for a total of 35 pts.
+This exam will be a bit different from the first two exams, mainly because there will be enough time to allow for more short answer and essay questions, including a short (~1 page) essay question that will provide more opportunity for critical thinking and integration of material.
+More specifically, there will be about 20 multiple choice questions, 3 Identification questions, 3 Short Answer questions and 1 essay question, for a total of 40 pts.
 The balance between questions from the book, lecture (or both) is probably a bit different, with less lecture material that is not also covered in the book and somewhat more material that is in the book but not covered in lecture.
 I’d say there is also a greater emphasis on broad principles (and interpretation of them) and less on specifics, compared to prior exams.
 (For some of you, that might translate to somewhat less memorization and somewhat more thinking about the material, though that depends a lot on your typical style of learning.)
 You will have 2.5 hours, but shouldn’t need more than about 60-90 minutes.

 · Most questions about High-Impact Hiring will be pretty general, “big picture” questions.
 The primary exception is Legal issues, which was assigned in exam 1 (HIH chapter 5), but is now relevant again for its treatment of legal issues involving terminations and layoffs (TF chapter 10).
 Don’t be surprised if one of the questions again asks for your analysis of an applied situation (as in what legal principles or laws would apply).

-· I’d also suggest attention to Chapters 1 of Talent Flow; it was covered in Exam 1 with particular reference to performance yield, but is also relevant to the other material we’ve covered since Exam 3.
-In particular, the first time through it we focused primarily on performance yield, while this most recent treatment had more to do with flows.
+· I’d also suggest attention to Chapters 1 of Talent Flow; it was covered in Exam 1 with particular reference to performance yield, while the most recent treatment had more to do with flows.

 · Particularly heavy emphasis will be on Chapters 2 and 6.
 Chapter 2 sets up the notion of adaptation, which is central to the whole book, so be sure you’re comfortable with it.
 Chapter 6 deals with Workplace factors, which are what managers are most likely to be able to influence, again deserving particular attention.
 These topics were covered in both the book and lecture, so be sure to pay careful attention to each.